step-security-bot/go-dev-container/README.md

 - Change `--name` in `runargs` from `go-dev-container` to the name  of your project.
 - Change `source=go-dev-container-bashhistory` to `source=<YOUR-PROJECT>-bashhistory`
 - Change `source=go-dev-container-plugins` to `source=<YOUR-PROJECT>-plugins`

+> **NOTE:** You may be tempted to find and replace `go-dev-container` with the name of your project, however the `image` for the container is called `go-dev-container` so that would break things.
+If you want to do a controlled replacement you can, just be careful not to replace that one line.

 ### `dev.sh`